Explore-In-HMS/common-mobile-services/README.md

 }
 ```

 ### Step 2.
 Get the agconnect-services.json file from the AGC Console and google-services.json file from Firebase Console.
 Then, place it under the app module.
-And, add plugins to app level gradle file header.
+And, add plugins to app level gradle file header

 ```gradle
 apply plugin: 'com.huawei.agconnect'
 apply plugin: 'com.google.gms.google-services'
 ```

 ### Step 3.
-Add the dependency for module(s):
+Add the dependency for module(s)

 com.github.Explore-In-HMS.common-mobile-services